ts7even/Frontier/README.md

 # Effecient-Portfolio

 ## Navigation
+#### To-Do
+- Need to create a probability disribution with random varaibles and use that for the efficient frontier

 #### Screener
 - This is where I was screening for stocks in the SP500 that has a positive alpha.